ajitgoel/Notes/InterviewQuestions/ASP.NetMVC/Toptal-InterviewQuestions.md

 **What is the difference between asynchronous and synchronous actions?
 When would you use asynchronous actions?**

-Asynchronous actions won’t block the executing thread if it waits for an I/O operation.
-Using asynchronous actions can increase the throughput of a system if you use such a pattern for I/O operations, but it won’t help with CPU-bound operations.
+Asynchronous actions won’t block the executing thread if it waits for an I/O operation. ==Using asynchronous actions can increase the throughput of a system if you use such a pattern for I/O operations, but it won’t help with CPU-bound operations.==